Working Rights for Students

 International students may do seasonal work full-time (but only in June, July and August).

-International Students may work part-time throughout the year (but no more than ten hours a week).
+International Students may work part-time throughout the year (but no more than sixteen hours a week).

 You may not do both.